vengdeng/Official-Joint-Human-Pose-Estimation-and-Stereo-Localization/README.md

   ```
 ### Pretrained Psf model
 The pretrained model weights for person localization can be found from the google drive.
 The model with correlation module is [psf_corr](https://drive.google.com/file/d/13Ezq4_abNJyuWVYlqRhERebZ5DEO81Gi/view?usp=sharing).
 If you want to use The model without correlation module, please replace the all heads_corr in nets.py with head_psf, the pretrained model is [psf_no_corr](https://drive.google.com/file/d/1fPaNyzXiVN9oYA9OWvQi5BlRk_Uw19PX/view?usp=sharing).
+### Jupyter Example
+We give an example in our [example](https://github.com/vengdeng/Official-Joint-Human-Pose-Estimation-and-Stereo-Localization/blob/master/example.ipynb)
+to illustrate the usage of our model with kitti dataset. **there is no need to retrain if you want use your own dataset**, you can fintune the hyperparameter in association_pair.py (ie [the camera parameter ratio k](https://github.com/vengdeng/Official-Joint-Human-Pose-Estimation-and-Stereo-Localization/blob/master/openpsf/decoder/association_pair.py#L164) and [confidence threshold score](https://github.com/vengdeng/Official-Joint-Human-Pose-Estimation-and-Stereo-Localization/blob/master/openpsf/decoder/association_pair.py#L8)) to better match your dataset.
 ### Stereo Inference
 ```sh
 python3 -m openpsf.predict --help